Aftabbs/Multimodel_Search_RAG/README.md

 ## Conclusion
 Multimodal search and RAG represent significant advancements in information retrieval and content generation, allowing systems to understand and process multiple data types simultaneously.
 As a result, they provide more accurate, context-rich responses and recommendations, revolutionizing fields from e-commerce to healthcare.

-By leveraging libraries like `scikit-learn`, `UMAP-learn`, `TQDM`, and `Torch`, developers can build efficient and powerful multimodal search and RAG systems that cater to complex, real-world needs.
+By leveraging libraries like `scikit-learn`, `UMAP-learn`, `TQDM`, `openai`,`weaviate`,`google generativeai` and `Torch`, developers can build efficient and powerful multimodal search and RAG systems that cater to complex, real-world needs.